egoist/poi.js.org/docs/README.md

 ### Polyfills

-By default only `window.Promise` and `Object.assign` are polyfill-ed, you can add polyfills to `polyfills` option:
+By default only `window.Promise` and `Object.assign` are polyfill-ed, you can use `polyfills` option to override it:

 ```js
 // poi.config.js